All Episodes

 And we're on the verge of even more of it, ladies and gentlemen.

-Stanley uh Stanley Kurtz has been researching Obama, has a great piece today.
+Stanley Kurtz, who's been researching Obama, has a great piece today.

 Let me just give you a couple excerpts.

-And it's uh it's in title, What does a community organizer do?
+And it's entitled, What does a community organizer do?

 The community redevelopment thing was meant to encourage banks to make loans to high-risk borrowers, often minorities living in unstable neighborhoods.

-That has provided an opening to groups like Acorn to abuse the law by forcing banks to make hundreds of millions of dollars in subprime loans to often uh uncreditworthy poor and minority customers.
+That has provided an opening to groups like ACORN to abuse the law by forcing banks to make hundreds of millions of dollars in subprime loans to often uncreditworthy poor and minority customers.

-And by the way, speaking of that, Obama did it again in the debate, which we're gonna get to.
+And by the way, speaking of that, Obama did it again in the debate, which we're going to get to.

 He said it in Berlin.